 * Sawiris’s proposed capital increase open to other holders

-* Sees roughly 3 bln euro increase around current market
+* Sees roughly 3 bln euro increase around current market price

 * Sawiris backs Brazil deal to get Tel Italia back to growth